Fabric-Development/fabric/README.md

 ---

-## What is Fabric?
+## What's Fabric?

 Fabric is a Desktop Widgets System that you can customize using Python.
 It offers a variety of features to make the often tedious process of creating widgets much easier and more enjoyable!

-Our goal is to provide a high-level, signal-based workflow—no polling or bash scripting required for even the most **basic** tasks.
+Our goal is to provide a high-level, signal-based workflow—no polling or bash scripting required for even the **most basic** tasks.

-> [!NOTE]
-> Fabric is still a work in progress. this means is that the API is a subject to change.

 ## Key Features